Dr Laura Matthews

 Research interests

-Laura leads the Nuclear Receptor research group.
-Laura's research investigates the roles of Nuclear Receptors (NRs) in health and disease, with a particular focus on NR function in cancer.
+I lead the Nuclear Receptor research group.
+My research investigates the roles of Nuclear Receptors (NRs) in health and disease, with a particular focus on NR function in cancer.

 NRs are ligand-regulated transcription factors that are activated by hormones, lipid-soluble factors and metabolites.
 Upon ligand binding, NRs undergo a conformational switch which changes the protein interaction surface, exposing nuclear localization signals and driving translocation into the nucleus.
 Once in the nucleus NRs can bind chromatin directly or tether to other DNA bound transcription factors, then recruit transcriptional coregulators and chromatin remodelers to modulate gene transcription – and in turn bring about changes in cell function.
 NRs are therefore powerful sensors of the cellular environment.